-The Idaho College Savings Program (IDeal) is managed by Ascensus College Savings and offers 10 investment options: three age-based options, six fixed portfolios using Vanguard mutual funds, and a Savings Portfolio invested in the Sallie Mae High-Yield Savings Account.
+The Idaho College Savings Program (IDeal) is managed by Ascensus College Savings and offers 10 investment options: twelve target enrollment portfolios, six fixed portfolios using Vanguard mutual funds, and a Savings Portfolio invested in the Sallie Mae High-Yield Savings Account.
 Accounts can be linked to the Upromise rewards service.

 - Program typeSavings

 - Inception2001, but substantially changed in December 2007

 Our overall rating for ID residents